 Eating 12 grapes at midnight on New Year’s Eve is the traditional way to welcome the New Year in Spain.
 The grapes are considered lucky las doce uvas de la suerte (“the 12 lucky grapes”).
-They are eaten one at a time with each of the twelve chimes of midnight.
+They have to be eaten one at a time with each of the twelve chimes of midnight.

 Spaniards listen to the bells on the clock tower of the 18th-century Real Casa de Correos in Madrid’s Puerta del Sol.
 UK New Years Eve celebrations centre around the bells of Big Ben above the Houses of Parliament in London.

 Each grape represents one of the twelve months to follow and the superstitious Spanish believe that you need to wear a piece of red underwear given to you by someone else while eating them to guarantee good luck.

 Along with the underwear you need to have swallowed all twelve grapes by the final toll of the bell.

 - Get small green seedless grapes

 - Concentrate on the bongs, you have about 2 seconds for each grape

 - Use authentic Spanish tinned seedless peeled grapes.